yugr/Implib.so/README.md

 The tool also lacks the following important features:
 * proper support for multi-threading
 * symbol versions are not handled at all
-* support OSX and RISC-V
-* keep fast paths of shims together to reduce I$ pressure (none should be hard to add so let me know if you need it).
+* keep fast paths of shims together to reduce I$ pressure

 Finally, there are some minor TODOs in code.